 In January 2021, we received from HMRC an issue closure notice relating to adjustments for 2012 through 2016 tax years.
-These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to our worldwide income tax expense in an estimated range of \$40 million to \$50 million, exclusive of interest expense, at the close of the audit if HMRC prevails.
+These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to our worldwide income tax expense in an estimated range of \$25 million to \$35 million, exclusive of interest expense and potential U.S. transition tax adjustments, at the close of the audit if HMRC prevails.
 We disagree with the proposed adjustments and we intend to defend our position through applicable administrative and, if necessary, judicial remedies.
 Our policy is to review and update tax reserves as facts and circumstances change.
 Based on our interpretation of the regulations and available case law, we believe the position we have taken with regard to transfer pricing with our foreign subsidiaries is sustainable.

-NOTE 9: COMMITMENTS AND CONTINGENCIES
+NOTE 10: COMMITMENTS AND CONTINGENCIES

-As of June 30, 2022, there have been no material changes to our commitments and contingencies since December 31, 2021.
+As of September 30, 2022, there have been no material changes to our commitments and contingencies since December 31, 2021.
 Refer to "Note 13: Commitments and Contingencies," in the notes to our consolidated financial statements in Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2021.